Song

 The song is considered the best-known recording by the band, and in 1998 its long guitar coda was voted the best guitar solo of all time by readers of Guitarist.

-Song lyrics of Hotel California by Eagles
+Hotel California lyrics by Eagles

 On a dark desert highway, cool wind in my hair